 Your bank, car dealer, future landlord: all these are people and businesses can ask you for permission to see your credit report.
 Why?
 To see whether you pay your bills on time.

-Content of Credit Reports and How Long They Last
+Content of a Credit Reports and How Long They Last

 A “credit report” is a document with various information about your financial situation.
 It identifies you, says what money you owe and says whether you pay your debts.

 - personal information: name, current address, former addresses, date of birth, social insurance number, etc.

 - credit information: credit cards, credit lines, loans and mortgages, debts you’ve been unable to pay, etc.